Rachealwanyoike/Rachealwanyoike/README.md

-- 👋 Hi, I’m @raewanyoike
+- 👋 Hi, I’m @rachealwanyoike
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on ...